 We are recruiting!
 Please contact Pengchun (Pengchun-Yu@omrf.org) if you are interested in the following positions.

 Applicants should have a Ph.D., M.D., or M.D./Ph.D. (or expect to receive a doctoral degree soon), possess excellent experimental and communication skills, and demonstrate solid training in cell biology, biochemistry, developmental biology, or mouse genetics with scientific publications.
 Previous research experience in metabolism is not required.
-In addition to competitive salaries and comprehensive benefits, the successful candidates will be provided with strong support for developing an independent research career after postdoctoral training.
+In addition to competitive salaries and comprehensive benefits, the successful candidates will also be provided with strong support for developing an independent research career after postdoctoral training.

 Research Assistant / Senior Research Assistant